tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 ## A first model: penalized logistic regression {#first-model}

 Since our outcome variable `children` is categorical, a logistic regression would be a good first model to start.
-Let's use a model to can perform feature selection during training.
+Let's use a model that can perform feature selection during training.
 The [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) R package fits a generalized linear model via penalized maximum likelihood.
 This method of estimating the logistic regression slope parameters uses a _penalty_ on the process so that less relevant predictors are driven towards a value of zero.
 One of the glmnet penalization methods, called the [lasso method](https://en.wikipedia.org/wiki/Lasso_(statistics)), can set the predictor slopes to absolute zero if a large enough penalty is used.

 ### Build the model

-To specify a penalized logistic regression model that uses a feature selection penalty, let's use the parsnip package with the glmnet engine:
+To specify a penalized logistic regression model that uses a feature selection penalty, let's use the parsnip package with the [glmnet engine](/find/parsnip/):

 ```r